-- Banks in Singapore have introduced higher interest rates on deposit and fixed deposit accounts in February 2023, following the fall in yields in recent T-bill auctions.
+- Banks in Singapore have started to lower their interest rates on fixed deposit accounts in February 2023, following the fall in yields in recent T-bill auctions.

-- The best 1-year fixed deposit rate we found was 4.15% p.a. offered by CIMB.
-The best 6 month fixed deposit rate was 4.1% offered by RHB.
+- The best 1-year and 6-month fixed deposit rates we found was 4.00% p.a. offered by HL Bank.
+The best 24-month fixed deposit rate was 4.1% offered by RHB.
 OCBC is offering a 8-month fixed deposit rate of 4.08%.

 The Telegram community has shown keen interest in a few instruments instruments – fixed deposit accounts, regular deposit accounts, T-Bill and Singapore Savings Bond (SSB).

 If you are struggling to choose where to park your money, then you should continue to read on.

 I will share with you my strategy and thoughts. (it’s free to read on so why not!)